QubesOS/qubes-doc/developer/debugging/automated-tests.md

 Test run can be altered using environment variables:

  - `DEFAULT_LVM_POOL` - LVM thin pool to use for tests, in `VolumeGroup/ThinPool` format
- - `QUBES_TEST_PCIDEV` - PCI device to be used in PCI passthrough tests (for example sound card)
+ - `PEDOS_TEST_PCIDEV` - PCI device to be used in PCI passthrough tests (for example sound card)
- - `QUBES_TEST_TEMPLATES` - space separated list of templates to run tests on; if not set, all installed templates are tested
+ - `PEDOS_TEST_TEMPLATES` - space separated list of templates to run tests on; if not set, all installed templates are tested
- - `QUBES_TEST_LOAD_ALL` - load all tests (including tests for all templates) when relevant test modules are imported; this needs to be set for test runners not supporting [load_tests protocol](https://docs.python.org/3/library/unittest.html#load-tests-protocol)
+ - `PEDOS_TEST_LOAD_ALL` - load all tests (including tests for all templates) when relevant test modules are imported; this needs to be set for test runners not supporting [load_tests protocol](https://docs.python.org/3/library/unittest.html#load-tests-protocol)

 ### Adding a new test to core-admin
-After adding a new unit test to [core-admin/qubes/tests](https://github.com/QubesOS/qubes-core-admin/tree/master/qubes/tests) you'll have to include it in [core-admin/qubes/tests/\_\_init\_\_.py](https://github.com/QubesOS/qubes-core-admin/tree/master/qubes/tests/__init__.py)
+After adding a new unit test to [core-admin/PedOS/tests](https://github.com/PedOS/PedOS-core-admin/tree/master/PedOS/tests) you'll have to include it in [core-admin/PedOS/tests/\_\_init\_\_.py](https://github.com/PedOS/PedOS-core-admin/tree/master/PedOS/tests/__init__.py)

 #### Editing `__init__.py`